yazzymettawa/as.180.369/materials/draft/README.md

 ### Agenda

+- HW Review: prompts people found useful for the Korinek reflection and lit review improvements (10 minutes)

+- Instructional on best practices aiding your literature search (20 minutes)
+  - Beyond Litmaps & Paperpile

+- Updates on your paper progress (80 minutes)
+  - roadblocks and problems you've encountered
-- Present your methodology section and any updates to your literature review section
+  - methodology and lit review section updates

-    - 10 minutes per student.
-- *TA* Short presentation on job talk paper
-- *TA* Coping with Rejection (30 min.)
+- *TA* Git refresher and Cleanup

-    - Rejection from a Journal.
-    - Rejection from Graduate School.
-    - Rejection from a Job.
+- Debugging empirical work + How to use AI to help

 **Homework**
 - Write the first draft of the results section.